VarunBanka/weather-app-using-JavaScript/README.md

-## Disclamer
+## Disclaimer
-1. Whole using this software, we need location permition but it is not stored infact we don't have access to the required location permision
+1. For using this software, we need location permission but it is not stored infact we don't have access to the required location permission
 You can still check code

 2. I have used a random api which I found online so don't use that api key